What is the URAP Program?

 - Collaborative research.
 In some cases, several faculty share supervisory duties on collaborative projects.
 The primary advisor may shift over time, but always within the original academic department.
 The Director of Student/Faculty Research reviews and approves any such shifts.

 - Students desiring to stop participating in the program.
 Students may stop their URAP participation at any time, after discussion with the faculty mentor and the Director of Student/Faculty Research.
 The stipend ends when the participation ends.
 An example might be a student with other interests such as multi-sport athletic participation who finds himself/herself too busy to do everything.
 Another example might be a student who decides he/she would prefer to do research in a different academic department.
 URAP positions are approved for a specific faculty member, and are not transferable to faculty in other departments.

 - A student drops the URAP program.
 A URAP position which is dropped is not eligible for replacement, but the faculty member is eligible to re-apply to the program through the Faculty Development Committee.

 - A faculty member desiring to stop participating in the program (this is rare).
 Like students, faculty may stop their URAP participation at any time, after discussion with the participating student and the Director of Student/Faculty Research.
 The position ends at the conclusion of the current academic term.
 The faculty member is not eligible to seek a replacement student.

 Who do I contact for more information?

-If you have any questions about the Undergraduate Research Assistants Program feel free to contact Dr. Julie Lyon, Coordinator of the URAP Program, at 540-375-4939.
+If you have any questions about the Undergraduate Research Assistants Program feel free to contact the Director of Student-Faculty Research at firstname.lastname@example.org.
 If you have questions about admission to Roanoke College feel free to contact the office of Admissions at 540-375-2270.